Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Troy vs. Texas State College Football Odds, Plays and Insights

-Oddsmakers give the Troy Trojans (3-3, 0-0 Sun Belt) the edge when they visit the Texas State Bobcats (2-3, 0-0 Sun Belt) on Saturday, October 16, 2021 in a matchup between Sun Belt rivals at Jim Wacker Field at Bobcat Stadium.
-Troy is favored by 7.5 points.
-The contest has a 48-point over/under.
+The Troy Trojans (3-3, 0-0 Sun Belt) are 7.5-point favorites when they visit the Texas State Bobcats (2-3, 0-0 Sun Belt) in a Sun Belt matchup on Saturday, October 16, 2021 at Jim Wacker Field at Bobcat Stadium.
+The contest has an over/under of 49.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.